fbpx

 • Undefined Areas: This option will determine how the AI fills in the voids that the Displace Filter creates.

-However, ensure Embed File Data In Smart Object is checked, as this will attach the displacement map with your foreground layer.
+However, ensure Embed File Data In Smart Object is checked, as this will attach the displacement map to your foreground layer.

 You will then be prompted to choose the displacement map you made earlier.
 Locate the PSD and click Open